Comments after EU leaders' summit

 "Too many countries have got too many loans for too low a price for too long.

-"Euro bonds would institutionalise this problem and that's why we are not interested.
+"Euro bonds would institutionalize this problem and that's why we are not interested.

 "Everybody understands euro bonds (would) take a long time to launch."